CS-4488-Capstone-Tanks/CS4488-Tanks-Team/docs/renderer.md

 # Renderer
 The Renderer is a class whose responsibility is to take game objects and convert them into 3D graphics on the screen.
 It uses Qt's wrapper of the OpenGL graphics api to do so.
+Because of this, much of its design is based around restrictions presented by how OpenGL and graphics hardware function.
+For one example, OpenGL sets the coordinate system of +Y being vertically up, so this was not a decision we got to make.

 The public interface only has three methods
 ```c++
 // queues an object to be drawn on the next frame
 void drawObject(GameObject* object)